albamaspuig/FINAL_DEGREE_PROJECT/Annotation/results/README.md

     -   `Repeat_masking.png`: Visual representation of the genome's repeat content.

 ### 3. `eggNOG/`
-This directory contains the functional annotation results generated using eggNOG-mapper.
+This directory contains the functional annotation results generated using eggNOG-mapper and FANTASIA, including REVIGO outputs for Biological Processes (BP), Cellular Components (CC), and Molecular Functions (MF).